DeepDiverGuy/django-swiftapi/README.md

 ### SwiftBaseModel

-`SwiftBaseModel` is an abstract Django model that provides powerful hooks and configurations for automated CRUD operations, user ownership enforcement, and file upload handling when used with the `crud_handler` and `SwiftBaseModelController` from `django-swiftapi`.
+`SwiftBaseModel` is an abstract Django model that provides powerful hooks and configurations for automated CRUD operations, user ownership enforcement, and file upload/download/deletion handling when used with the `SwiftBaseModelController` from `django-swiftapi`.

 ### Key Features